Religion in Ghana

-Christianity is the largest religion in Ghana, with 71.3% of the population being member of various Christian denominations as of 2021 census.
+Christianity is the largest religion in Ghana, with 71.3% of the population belonging to various Christian denominations as of 2021 census.
 Islam is practised by 19.9% of the total population.
+According to a report by the Pew Research, 51% of Muslims are followers of Sunni Islam, while approximately 16% belong to the Ahmadiyya movement and around 8% identify with Shia Islam, while the remainder are non-denominational Muslims.
+Traditional religions such as the Akan Traditional Religion and Dagbon Traditional Religion are indigenous.
+Islam was the first Abrahamic religion to be introduced in the country between the tenth and 15th centuries, by Muslim traders.
+Later, Christianity was introduced via contact with the European missionaries.
+Christianity is mainly in the country's south while Islam is based in the north.
+Islam gained widespread acceptance in northern Ghana after Yaa Naa Zanjina accepted the faith in the 17th century.

+Ghana is a secular state and the country's constitution guarantees freedom of religion and worship.
+Christmas, Easter, Eid al-Fitr and Eid al-Adha are recognised as national holidays.

+Overview

-According to a 2012 report by Pew Research, 51% of Muslims are followers of Sunni Islam, while approximately 16% belong to the Ahmadiyya movement and around 8% identify with Shia Islam, while the remainder are non-denominational Muslims.
+The largest Christian affiliations in the 2021 census were Pentecostal/charismatic (31.6% of the population) and Protestant (17.4%).
+According to a report by the Pew Research, 51% of Muslims are followers of Sunni Islam, while approximately 16% belong to the Ahmadiyya movement and around 8% identify with Shia Islam, while the remainder are non-denominational Muslims.

-Christian celebrations of Christmas and Easter are recognized as national holidays.
+Christian celebrations of Christmas and Easter are recognised as national holidays.
 In the past, vacation periods have been planned around these occasions, thus permitting both Christians and others living away from home to visit friends and family in the rural areas.
 Ramadan, the Islamic month of fasting, is observed by Muslims and traditional occasions are celebrated.
 These festivals include the Adae, which occur fortnightly, and the annual Odwira festivals.
 There is the annual Apoo festival activities, which is a kind of Mardi Gras and is held in towns.

-There is "no significant link between ethnicity and religion in Ghana".
+There is "no significant link between ethnicity and religion in Ghana" in 2022.